RED-DAWN-AI/iDNS-Intelligent-Adaptive-Policy-for-Navier-Stokes/README.md

  © 2025 Red Dawn Academic Press & AI Lab, Milwaukee WI
  License: CC BY-NC 4.0 (Attribution–NonCommercial)
  https://creativecommons.org/licenses/by-nc/4.0/
-#
- This minimal solver is provided for scientific and academic reproducibility of the Kolmogorov flow and Taylor-Green benchmarks reported in the iDNS validation paper:
- "iDNS: Intelligent Adaptive Policy for Turbulence Simulation via Temporal Lifting" (Citation is below)

-**Red Dawn AI Lab — Jeffrey Camlin (2025)**

-iDNS is a deterministic adaptive-control framework for stable, high–Reynolds number integration of the incompressible Navier–Stokes equations on periodic domains, combining Fourier spectral methods with geometric temporal lifting to prevent CFL-induced timestep collapse.

-This repository provides the testing and replication code and data used for benchmark validation in the iDNS paper.

 # iDNS — Intelligent Adaptive Policy Solver for Navier–Stokes